MattMohaupt/HaveYouTriedTurningItOffAndOnAgain/assignment7regrade/README.txt

 Gameplay:
-	The game is only a minute 30 so the game is played at a high stress level needing to use quick snapshot decisions in order to maximize profit.
+	The game is only a minute and 30 seconds so the game is played at a high stress level needing to use quick snapshot decisions in order to maximize profit.
 The winding area map forces users to move around the maze like structure.
-The fact that NPC's will remove their pc's with not completed within 30 seconds further adds to the stress of the game as each pc is needed to be fixed quickly and efficiently.
-In order to fix the pc's they need to use the tools that are on the opposite side of the map and use the correct tool for the job.
+The fact that NPC's will remove their PC's with not completed within 30 seconds further adds to the stress of the game as each PC is needed to be fixed quickly and efficiently.
+In order to fix the PC's they need to use the tools that are on the opposite side of the map and use the correct tool for the job.